dhenryopen/FRC-2016/Development Tutorial for FRC - Part 1.md

 unzip opencv-2.4.11.zip
 ```

-Note: OpenCV 3.0 is the latest version of OpenCV, but Ubuntu 14.04 comes with OpenCV 2.4 already installed, allowing us to use the pre-built libraries in `/usr/lib/i386-linux-gnu`
+Note: OpenCV 3.0 is the latest version of OpenCV, but Ubuntu 14.04 comes with OpenCV 2.4 already installed, allowing us to use the pre-built libraries in `/usr/lib/i386-linux-gnu`.

-3. Now change directories to the samples directory and compile `facedetect.cpp`:
+3. Now change to the samples directory and compile `facedetect.cpp`:
 ```
 cd opencv-2.4.11/samples/c
 g++ facedetect.cpp -o facedetect `pkg-config --cflags --libs opencv`
 ```

-4. And finally, the fruits of our labors! :)
+4. And finally, the fruits of your labor! :)

 ```
 ./facedetect
 ```

-(To end the program, type ^C in the terminal window)
+To end the program, type ^C in the terminal window.
+If you want to experiment further, remember to take a snaphost of the VM so you can roll-back and return to where you started.

 ## What's Next?